 This final four-week preceptorship concludes the program and facilitates your transition from student to graduate.
-A designated mentor will guide and encourage you to apply your knowledge, insight, and skills in a professional setting.
-You will be required to be available during the day, afternoon, evening, and on weekends.
+A designated mentor will guide and encourage you to apply your knowledge, insight and skills in a professional setting.
+You will be required to be available during the day, afternoon, evening and weekends.
 At the conclusion of this experience, there will be a collaborative final debriefing.
-You will have the opportunity to reflect on and share your experiences, as well as evaluate your overall educational experience so that the program may be improved in relation to student feedback.
+You will have the opportunity to reflect on and share your experiences as well as evaluate your overall educational experience so that the program may be improved in relation to student feedback.

 Program Review and License Exam Prep

 This will be a review of key theoretical and practical knowledge from the program.
 You will also receive test-taking skills information to help you as you prepare for your license examination.

 Please click the course title below to scroll to the course description.

 You’ll receive Red Cross Standard First Aid Certification including Cardiopulmonary Resuscitation (CPR), Health Care Provider (HCP) and Automated External Defibrillation (AED).
 This industry standard certification is valid for three years.